kimnana45/Weather-Dashboard/README.md

 # Weather-Dashboard

 ## Description
-Designing a weather app using OpenWeather API
-Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
+A weather app using OpenWeather API to retrieve weather data for any cities in the world.
+User is able to see weather forecast for 6 days including temperature, wind speed, and humidity.
 The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
 Use `localStorage` to store any persistent data.

 ## User Story